2024 Canadian specialty television realignment: Past licensing relationships

 Discovery Channel in Canada was first established in 1994 by NetStar Communications, a company formed from the broadcasting assets of Labatt Brewing Company after its sale to Interbrew (due to restrictions on the foreign ownership of broadcasters).
 Due to its ownership of TSN, ESPN Inc. also held a stake in the company.
 A majority stake in NetStar was acquired in 2000 by CTV Inc., which was then acquired by Bell Canada Enterprises along with The Globe and Mail to form Bell Globemedia—the direct precursor to the current Bell Media.
 The subsidiary, now CTV Specialty Television, would launch other Discovery channel brands in Canada, including a Canadian version of Animal Planet in 2000, and then Discovery World, Investigation Discovery, and Discovery Science (Science Channel) in 2010 as part of an expanded licensing agreement with Discovery Communications.

 Corus Entertainment's association with the former Scripps Networks brands dates back to a corporate precursor, Atlantis Communications, who launched a Canadian version of HGTV in partnership with Scripps in 1997.
 Atlantis would later merge with Alliance Communications, forming Alliance Atlantis.
 The company would go on to form Food Network Canada in 2000, replacing the original U.S. network on television providers.
-In 2007, Alliance Atlantis' television assets were sold to a consortium of Canwest and Goldman Sachs Capital Partners known as CW Media.
+In 2007, Alliance Atlantis' television assets were sold to a consortium of Canwest and Goldman Sachs Alternatives known as CW Media.
 After Canwest filed for bankruptcy, the company's assets were acquired by Shaw Communications via the Shaw Media subsidiary.
 Shaw Media was subsumed by Corus in 2016; both companies had already been principally controlled by JR Shaw and his family, with Corus originally established as a spin-off from Shaw in 1999.
 Corus would launch other Scripps brands such as DIY Network (which would later be replaced, as in the U.S., by Magnolia Network) and Cooking Channel, and served as a Canadian launch partner for Discovery's streaming platform Discovery+.

 Some of HGTV's Canadian content programs have been aired by HGTV U.S., with Love It or List It and Property Brothers in particular being among its top shows.
 In March 2024, according to ratings from Numeris, Corus stated that its channels accounted for 17 out of the top 20 non-sports programs on Canadian specialty television in January and February, including HGTV and Food Network programs such as Celebrity IOU, House Hunters, and Beat Bobby Flay.